dbt-labs/docs.getdbt.com/contributing/content-style-guide.md

 :white_check_mark:Click on the menu icon

+#### Upload icons
-Note that if you're using icons to document things like [third-party vendors](https://docs.getdbt.com/docs/cloud-integrations/avail-sl-integrations), etc. &mdash; you need to add the icon file in the following locations to ensure the icons render correctly in light and dark mode:
+If you're using icons to document things like [third-party vendors](https://docs.getdbt.com/docs/cloud-integrations/avail-sl-integrations), etc. &mdash; you need to add the icon file in the following locations to ensure the icons render correctly in light and dark mode:

 - website/static/img/icons
 - website/static/img/icons/white